YOUR COPD COULD BE A GENETIC CONDITION CALLED ALPHA-1.

-Genetic COPD, or alpha-1 antitrypsin deficiency (AL-fa / one / an-tee-TRIP-sin / de-FISH-an-see) (AATD), is passed from parents to their biological children.
-Because the symptoms of AATD are the same as traditional COPD symptoms, AATD can go undetected for years.
-In fact, more than 90% of the estimated 100,000 people in the United States who have AATD don't know they have it.1-2
+Because the symptoms of alpha-1 are the same as traditional COPD symptoms, it can go undetected for years.
+In fact, more than 90% of the estimated 100,000 people in the United States who have alpha-1 don't know they have it.7-8

-The AlphaID™ At Home Genetic Health Risk Service is:
+Learn your risk for alpha-1 with the AlphaID™ At Home Genetic Health Risk Service.

 References